b2jena/kawach-pandemic-support/README.md

 For the Back End, we used Spring Boot and NodeJS.

-For DevOps we are using Docker, GitLab CI/CD and AWS.
+For DevOps, we are using Docker, GitLab CI/CD and AWS.

-For Messaging bus we used RabbitMQ.
+For Messaging bus, we used RabbitMQ.

-For Security  we used JWT web token.
+For Security, we used JWT web token.

-For Databases we are using NoSQL MongoDB, MySQL RDBMS, In-memory H2 and cache Redis.
+For Databases, we used NoSQL MongoDB, MySQL RDBMS, In-memory H2 and cache Redis.